-Connie was special.
+Annie* was special.
 Father American, mother Bajan.
 Lived in Venezuela and USA.
 Spoilt but quite pleasant with the others.
 Got married eventually and has her own family in the USA.

-Likewise, Jones.
+Likewise, Smith.
 His parents never communicated with us.
 Just left this poor little human being out on a limb, at the mercy of the world.
 We loved him, cared and understood him, but he soon became problematical.
 A Venezuelan boy from Presentation, much older, tried to persuade him to leave us and go with him.
 He was wild.
 I had to enlist the aid of the US Embassy here to contact his father and we had to send Jones back to where he belonged, in Venezuela.
 We never knew his parents.
 Financially, a total loss.

 Then there were the boys.
-Foremost was Hal, a model student, pure boy, athletic, with a good sense of humour.
+Foremost was Henry*, a model student, pure boy, athletic, with a good sense of humour.
 He was Betty’s nephew and was a good example to the other children.
 Bobby, a dreamer - Trinidadian mother and American father, who worked in the oil industry in Venezuela. pleasant fellow who produced some peculiar tales.

-Victor, Venezuelan.
+Roberto*, Venezuelan.
 Father, General Manager of Ford of Venezuela.
 Best Scout, good boy, bad temper.
 Difficult to handle because of language problems.
 Also, he had difficulty in getting along with others.
 Last time I saw him, he was a Colonel in the Venezuelan army, visiting Barbados with his family.

-Gregory - always a nice person.
+Manuel* - always a nice person.
 From St. Vincent, of Trinidadian parents.
 His dad was an old friend of mine.
 Cooperative, pleasant, good student.
 Real boy.